neacsumihai2005/POO_project/README.md

         1. user will be prompted with on-screen instructions
 3. print current global PRs

-The program notifies the user when he hits a new PR.
+The program notifies the user when he hits a new PR with a console message.